How to Structure an Essay for Academic Success | Guide

 Compare-and-contrast structure

-The compare-and-contrast structure is commonly used when showing the similarities and differences between two or more subjects.
-This approach can make your essay engaging and insightful by highlighting unexpected likenesses or disparities.
-Knowing how to format an essay of this type is essential for presenting your comparison in a way that's easy to follow.
+The compare-and-contrast structure is used to show similarities and differences between two or more subjects.
+This approach can make your essay more interesting by pointing out unexpected connections or differences.
+Formatting this type of essay well helps your reader follow your comparison easily.

-You can structure this essay in two ways: point-by-point or subject-by-subject.
-Firstly, you talk about one feature of the first subject and the same feature of the second subject right after.
-In the second way, you discuss everything about the first subject before moving on to the second subject.
-Here is an example of compare-and-contrast structure:
+You can organize this essay in two ways: point-by-point or subject-by-subject.
+In the first method, you discuss one feature of the first subject, then the same feature of the second subject.
+In the second method, you cover all points about the first subject before moving to the second.
+Here’s an example of a compare-and-contrast structure:

 1. Introduction: Brief explanation of the two subjects that you are comparing and contrasting.